smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 {% endhighlight %}

 Much better.
 Had we left this method public it could accidentally be used.
-Keeping it private allows it to continue to evolve with the class it supports.
+Keeping it private allows it to continue to evolve separate from the API of ``Worker``.

 Sounds good right?
 There is a catch, testing these methods is harder.
 You can't test them directly because they are now private.
-Instead you need to test them indirectly through the inputs/outputs on the other methods or their behaviours.
+Instead you need to test them indirectly through the inputs/outputs of other methods or their behaviours.
-If the logic is really complicated you might want to pull it out into it's own classes and interfaces.
+If the logic is really complicated you might want to pull it out into separate classes and interfaces.

-In the example above we have separated actually sending the callback into a different class.
-This lets us test the two classes separately and better isolate the logic for sending callbacks.
-The private method is still useful and allows us to prepare the ``Payload``.
+In the example above we have separated sending the callback into a different class.
+This lets us test the Worker and sending callbacks separately.
+The logic for sending callbacks is consolidated in the dedicated class.
+The private method in ``Worker`` is still useful and allows us to prepare the ``Payload`` to be sent.
 The resulting helper classes look like this:

 {% highlight csharp %}